top of page

 mentally

 Pending tasks are like open tabs in a browser.
 They don’t go away until you complete or consciously close them.
 Prepping our house to sell not only opened up new tabs, but an internal pressure to do each one exceptionally.
 We needed our house to sell and we believed it would.
-But as a professional designer and organizer, whose home was about to be seen by photographers and realtors, and marketed to potential buyers, my bar went up.
+But as a professional designer and organizer, whose home was about to be marketed to potential buyers, and seen by photographers and realtors I respected and admired, my bar went up.

 Two things saved me from myself: trust and accepting help.
 Our realtor had full confidence that our home would sell well.
 She was patient, assuring, and open with us about everything, which made us comfortable following her lead from the start.
 Partnering with a real estate agent who gets you will make the selling (or buying) process seamless and way less stressful.